DarkStussy/aioscraper/docs/concepts/pipelines.rst

 Middlewares around pipelines
 ----------------------------
-- Pipeline middlewares let you hook into the item flow before the first pipeline and after the last one.
-They receive the current item instance and must return it (mutated or replaced).
+Pipeline middlewares let you step in before the first pipeline sees an item and after the last one finishes.
+Use ``@scraper.pipeline.middleware("pre", ItemType)`` to normalize or enrich items on the way in, and ``@scraper.pipeline.middleware("post", ItemType)`` to finalize, log, or fan out results on the way out.

-- Register pre-middlewares with ``@scraper.pipeline.middleware("pre", ItemType)`` to prepare or normalize the item before any pipeline sees it.
-- Register post-middlewares with ``@scraper.pipeline.middleware("post", ItemType)`` to finalize or log the item after all pipelines finish.
-- Register global middlewares with ``@scraper.pipeline.global_middleware`` to wrap the whole pipeline execution for all item types.
-Provide a factory that may accept injected dependencies and returns ``async def middleware(call_next, item): ...`` where ``call_next`` continues the pipeline chain.
+Global middlewares registered via ``@scraper.pipeline.global_middleware`` wrap the entire chain for every item type; they work like FastAPI-style wrappers that accept injected dependencies and must ``await call_next(item)`` to keep the item moving.

-- Raise :class:`StopMiddlewareProcessing <aioscraper.exceptions.StopMiddlewareProcessing>` to stop remaining middlewares in the current phase (pre/post) but continue the rest of the pipeline flow.
-- Raise :class:`StopItemProcessing <aioscraper.exceptions.StopItemProcessing>` to stop processing the current item entirely (skip remaining middlewares and pipelines).
+If you need to bail out of a pre/post stage, raise :class:`StopMiddlewareProcessing <aioscraper.exceptions.StopMiddlewareProcessing>` to skip the remaining middlewares in that stage but continue the rest of the flow, or raise :class:`StopItemProcessing <aioscraper.exceptions.StopItemProcessing>` to stop processing the current item altogether.

 .. code-block:: python